 SolarEdge Technologies (SEDG) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the photovoltaic products maker had gained 13.93% in the past month.
-In that same time, the Oils-Energy sector lost 2.03%, while the S&P 500 gained 3.25%.
+Prior to today's trading, shares of the photovoltaic products maker had gained 8.01% over the past month.
+This has outpaced the Oils-Energy sector's loss of 5.93% and the S&P 500's gain of 1.18% in that time.

 Investors will be hoping for strength from SEDG as it approaches its next earnings release.
-On that day, SEDG is projected to report earnings of $1.30 per share, which would represent year-over-year growth of 106.35%.
-Meanwhile, our latest consensus estimate is calling for revenue of $415.30 million, up 57.51% from the prior-year quarter.
+In that report, analysts expect SEDG to post earnings of $1.30 per share.
+This would mark year-over-year growth of 106.35%.
+Our most recent consensus estimate is calling for quarterly revenue of $415.30 million, up 57.51% from the year-ago period.

-Any recent changes to analyst estimates for SEDG should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for SEDG.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-SEDG is currently a Zacks Rank #3 (Hold).
+SEDG is holding a Zacks Rank of #3 (Hold) right now.

-It is also worth noting that SEDG currently has a PEG ratio of 0.97.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Solar stocks are, on average, holding a PEG ratio of 0.86 based on yesterday's closing prices.
+It is also worth noting that SEDG currently has a PEG ratio of 0.91.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Solar industry currently had an average PEG ratio of 0.89 as of yesterday's close.

 Click to get this free report